bcspragu/hackmentalhealth/README.md

    he responds.

 ### Deploying the Project

+This isn't part of the pre-work, but you're welcome to do it beforehand if you like!

 1. To deploy the project, we first need to create a project with Heroku.
 If you followed the Docker instructions above, run `./docker-shell.sh` from within